paulobmarcos/paulobmarcos/README.md

 - 🎂 &nbsp; 5 years of experience.
 - 💼 &nbsp; Currently working at [Rows](https://rows.com/).
-- 🚀 &nbsp; Always striving to improve and do better everyday.
+- 🚀 &nbsp; Always striving to improve and be better everyday.

 ### Expertise